jugtorino/jugtorino.github.io/pages/people/simone_bordet.md

 ----

-"If you have to tell people how good you are, how good really are you ?"
+"If you have to tell people how good you are, how good really are you?"

 Rick Kaepernick, father of [Colin Kaepernick](http://en.wikipedia.org/wiki/Colin_Kaepernick)